majard/majard/README.md

 Pronouns: He/She/They

 Open to collaboration, interesting problems, and systems that actually need to work.

+After all this time I am still a playful dork, just with more scars and better systems.
 Feel free to say hi — I don’t bite… usually.
-Still a playful dork, just with more scars and better systems.

 <!--
 **majard/majard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.